What NOT to treat

 These can cause tremoring, weakness, vomiting and even hypothermia, be careful not to let your dog consume macadamias, or any nuts.

-To give your pet a healthy and nutritious treat this Christmas, check out my range of love’em liver treats.
+To give your pet a healthy and nutritious treat this Christmas, check out my range of love’em treats.
 There’s plenty of variety so you’ll be sure to find something your pet will love.